DIY Antique Writing Folio: Upcycling Old Books Idea [Video]

 Affix your pockets into place by glueing around three sides of each pocket.

-Step 5: Create a new spine using strong fabric
+Step 5: Create a new spine using strong fabric.

 If your book has totally fallen apart or has a weak spine, then you can create a new one using strong fabric, such as cotton or muslin.